January 12, 2021

 TRIGGER ALERT: As you are about to read, this sensational title is sadly true.
 It came about as no law enforcement in New York City would take up my case on Jane Goldman's own demerits, evidenced with scores of Department of

-Buildings records, so I was forced to 'rebrand' the story in hopes of gaining broader attention to the crimes that need to be investigated and prosecuted.
-My personal standing is with Jane for defrauding me out of $127,000 and held nothing against Yale Law School at the outset, but as you will read, I discovered an awful mess in New Haven.
+Buildings records.
+My personal standing is with Jane for defrauding me out of $127,000 and held nothing against Yale Law School, however; I discovered an awful mess in New Haven.

 The editor of the New York Times received a copy of this story via certified mail back in January 2020.
-In fact, every major newspaper and legal institution around the globe received an earlier digital version of this story to investigate for themselves back in September 2020 and not one has done so I am aware of, as not one of them contacted me.
-I again was forced to reimagine how to release this major story effecting millions of people, and a web page with a shareable link was born.
-Former presidential candidate and current NYC mayoral candidate, Andrew Yang's campaign was made aware on January 17, 2021 and his statement will be included if given.
+In fact, every major newspaper and legal institution around the globe received an earlier digital version of this story to investigate for themselves back in September 2020 and not one has done so I am aware of.
+NYC mayoral candidates Andrew Yang, Scott Stringer, Eric Adams, Shaun Donovan, Kathryn Garcia, Carlos Menchaca, Dianne Morales, Maya Wiley and Issac Wright, Jr, as well as all DA candidates, and many City Council candidates were made aware of this website on January 17-27, 2021 and their statements will be included if given.

-YALE LAW SCHOOL FUNDED BY NYC RACKETEERS FOR PAST 40 YEARS
+YALE LAW SCHOOL FUNDED BY NYC RACKETEERS PAST 40 YEARS

 “Goldman and DiLorenzo had a negative reputation as landlords.
 They had been accused of hiring flunkies to physically harass tenants, and enlisted a firm related to an infamous mafia family to help quash a strike by building employees at the Chrysler Building.
 In addition they had been charged with tax delinquencies and serious violations of building codes that in at least one case resulted in fatalities,” the British Tate museum summarized, in a May 1971 article regarding the Goldman theme of the work by German born artist, Hans Haacke scheduled to be part of a show at The Guggenheim Museum.

-Haacke’s conceptual piece used building records and photos to allege illegal activities by Goldman and DiLorenzo.
-Haacke refused to remove the piece from his show as requested so the entire show was
+Haacke’s conceptual piece used building records and photos to allege illegal activities by Goldman and DiLorenzo, but he refused to remove the piece from his show as requested so his entire show was

 cancelled, as the museum director feared life threatening retaliation from Goldman if the piece was